TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Discussion

 We consider the following scenarios for the origin of the orbital modulation in \nova{}. \begin{enumerate} \item The envelope remains partly transparent, even close to the peak.
 This picture is an extreme version of the CI\,Aql interpretation by \cite{2011ApJ...742..112S}.
-One possibility is that the nova ejecta (and the photosphere) might have a shape of a torus, allowing a direct view of the binary at low inclinations.
-The ``direct view of the binary'' scenario implies that as the nova envelope becomes more transparent and faint, the periodic modulation is expected to become more prominent. \item The emitting region might be larger than the binary and opaque, but instead have a gradient in temperature: the side of the envelope above the white dwarf might be slightly hotter (and brighter) than the side of the envelope above the secondary.
+One possibility is that the nova ejecta (and the photosphere) might have a shape of a torus, allowing a direct view of the binary at low inclinations (Figure~\ref{fig:torussketch}).
+The ``direct view of the binary'' scenario implies that as the nova envelope becomes more transparent and faint, the periodic modulation is expected to become more prominent.
+The problem with this scenario is that it is unclear if the binary itself can contribute as much as one percent of the total light near the peak brightness of a nova - the ejecta is likely to outshine the binary even if it's not obscuring it. \item The emitting region might be larger than the binary and opaque, but instead have a gradient in temperature: the side of the envelope above the white dwarf might be slightly hotter (and brighter) than the side of the envelope above the secondary.
 The temperature gradient could be produced if there is a secondary source of heating located near or below the optical photosphere: such as internal shocks or binary frictional (drag) heating.
 In this temperature asymmetry scenario \citep[discussed by][in application to V723\,Cas]{2002ASPC..261..625G}, the modulation is expected to become more prominent as the envelope dissipates and the photosphere approaches the binary.
 The modulation is expected to disappear or get replaced by the irradiation effect once the photosphere shrinks below the binary separation. \item The emitting region might be larger than the binary, opaque and isothermal, but not perfectly symmetric with respect to the binary orbital revolution axis.
 For example, it might be slightly elongated along the direction of the line connecting the binary components.
 This would result in ellipsoidal variability produced by the non-spherical common envelope, rather than the distorted secondary.
 This scenario implies two humps per orbital period.
 As the photosphere shrinks, the modulation should become more pronounced and eventually get replaced by the single hump-per-period irradiation effect once the photosphere shrinks below the binary separation. \end{enumerate}

 As the nova eruption involves a prolonged phase of mass ejection (\S~\ref{sec:envwind}), there are multiple ways for an azimuthal asymmetry --- the scenario~3 above --- to be imprinted in the expanding nova ejecta and modulated with the binary orbital motion. \cite{1977MNRAS.180..749F} first pointed out that part of the white dwarf wind is simply shadowed by the binary companion, which should produce a rotating spiral disturbance in the wind that may manifest itself as the periodic photometric modulation.
 If the wind properties change in time and the photosphere is systematically advancing or receding, this would induce a drift in the photometric modulation period.